topsunil/theonlypot/Mechanical/Readme.md

 I have chosen the **vertical auger** mainly because it is less space-consuming and easy to construct with available plumbing materials.

 #### Concept:
-The solid ingredient feed (SID) needs to be easily washable and easy to store on a refrigerator’s door shelf (with a diameter of less than 50mm).
-Based on this, I designed and created a paper prototype of such an SID.
+The solid ingredient feed (SIF) needs to be easily washable and easy to store on a refrigerator’s door shelf (with a diameter of less than 50mm).
+Based on this, I designed and created a paper prototype of such an SIF.

 #### Steps:
 1. Create an **outer body cylinder**.